Southern Illinois University

 Top of page

-Histology
+Histology and pedagogy

 Returning to UCSD, I sought a lab where I might apply the histological skills I had acquired at Purdue and in Göttingen.
 Prof. Allen Selverston's lab provided a propitious niche: Selverston's research focused on the neural circuit properties of individually identifiable nerve cells in the lobster stomatogastric ganglion, but anatomical details of those cells remained relatively unknown.
-I began filling that gap, describing those cells by examining serial thin sections with electron microscopy.
+I began filling that gap, describing those cells by electron microscopy.

-Throughout graduate school and postdoctoral research, my histological experience had been limited to examining invertebrate tissue.
+Throughout graduate school and postdoctoral research, my histological experience had been limited to studying invertebrate tissue.
 I had never taken a course in histology, nor had I studied any human anatomy or physiology beyond the nervous system.
 Nevertheless, in 1978 I was hired by SIUC School of Medicine to teach human histology to first-year medical students.
 My first couple years at SIUC were therefore quite effortful, acquiring enough knowledge and building a sufficient collection of micrographs to sustain that teaching assignment.
 Twenty years later that image collection supported creation of a very popular internet histology resource to help students learn this discipline.

 Top of page